 Once setup, switching between PCs, engaging PBP or PIP, and switching USB controls is achieved via three buttons on the underside of the frame, making the KVM feature genuinely convenient.

-It’s a simple and responsive control system and the menus themselves are clear and easy to use.
+This also gains you access to the full menu system and it’s a simple and responsive control system and the menus themselves are clear and easy to use.
 From top to bottom, the Picture menu includes brightness, contrast and colour balance options.
 The PIP/PBP menu provides all the options you need for configuring which sources to use, the size of the windows, their aspect ratio, the sound source, and USB sources.

 Next is the OnScreen Display menu that provides the usual options to change the position, language and transparency of the menu.
 Then it’s the System menu, which includes quite a few extra features such as the USB source setup, DisplayPort and HDMI modes and the option to switch to manual source selection.